 According to the Bureau of Labor Statistics4, hospital administrators earned an average of $99,730 per year as of May 2018.
 This role is in high demand, and opportunities are expected to increase by 20% by 2026.

 Healthcare support workers5 typically occupy entry-level jobs in clinics, hospitals, and long-term care facilities.
 They’re responsible for providing assistance with administrative tasks and helping administrators to oversee patient care.
 Daily duties might include secretarial duties such as data input, greeting patients, processing benefits claims, and answering telephones.
 Healthcare support workers often have plenty of room for career advancement.

 As of May 2018, healthcare support workers earned an average income of $28,710 per year.
-Skilled nursing facilities and dental offices employ the greatest number of these workers.
+Skilled nursing facilities and dental offices employ the most significant number of these workers.